xbeat/Machine-Learning/README.md

 The Coffee Automaton is a conceptual model used to study the emergence and decay of complexity in closed systems.
 This model draws inspiration from the process of brewing and consuming coffee, serving as an analogy for more complex systems in nature and society.

+## Bagging in Ensemble Learning

+Understanding Bagging in Ensemble Learning

+Bagging (Bootstrap Aggregating) is a fundamental ensemble learning technique that creates multiple training datasets through bootstrap sampling, training individual models on these samples, and combining their predictions to reduce overfitting and variance in the final model's predictions.

 ## Mastering Support Vector Machines for Classification and Regression

 SVM Mathematical Foundations